Cogeco Inc. reports solid First Quarter 2015 financial results

 "anticipate"; "believe"; "intend"; "estimate"; "predict"; "potential"; "continue"; "foresee", "ensure" or other similar expressions concerning matters

 that are not historical facts.
-In particular, statements regarding the Corporations future operating results and economic performance and its
+In particular, statements regarding the Corporation’s future operating results and economic performance and its

 objectives and strategies are forward-looking statements.
 These statements are based on certain factors and assumptions including expected